Costs and Financial Aid

-Some Short Term courses, referred to as “off-campus extra-cost Short Term courses,” involve extensive travel in the United States or abroad.
-Student participants are assessed additional charges to pay the extra costs of transportation, additional services, and accommodations required by these programs.
-Extra-cost Short Term course fees are based on the actual operating cost of the program.
+Some Short Term courses involve extensive travel in the United States or abroad.
+Student participants are assessed additional charges to pay the costs of transportation, services, and accommodations required by these courses.
+Off-campus Short Term course fees are based on the actual operating cost of the program.
 An estimate of these fees is included in the Short Term Schedule of Courses, published at the end of the preceding fall semester by the Office of the Registrar.
 Financial aid is available to qualified students to help offset the cost of faculty-approved off-campus Short Term courses, but may not be applied to Short Term independent study courses (numbered s50).
-All off-campus extra-cost Short Term courses require a $500 non-refundable deposit.
+All off-campus Short Term courses require a $500 non-refundable deposit.
 Students who register for such a course and then withdraw before its completion are reimbursed only for those portions of the remaining cost not yet incurred on the students' behalf, and are not reimbursed for the deposit.
-Students with outstanding account balances are ineligible to register and/or receive financial aid for off-campus extra-cost Short Term courses.
+Students with outstanding account balances are ineligible to register and/or receive financial aid for off-campus Short Term courses.

 1. Financial aid is granted on the basis of demonstrated need as determined by the Office of Student Financial Services through an examination of aid applications submitted by students and their parents.
 Students must apply for financial aid when they apply for admission to Bates College.
 To receive aid after the first year, aided students must demonstrate satisfactory campus citizenship, show a continuance of financial need, and meet established standards of satisfactory progress toward the degree as set forth in the college's Satisfactory Academic Progress policy.